1805-1996; bulk: 1870-1930

 iii.
 Material related to the Office of Indian Affairs, 1897-1921

 Printed material in this subseries consists primarily of congressional reports about hearings and investigations of the Office of Indian Affairs related to expenditures, appropriations, the White Earth Reservation, and Circular 601, which forbid Indian School staff from wearing religious garb.
-Other material includes the commissioner's annual reports, histories and sociological reports of Indian tribes and reservations, and various newspaper clippings.
+Other material includes the commissioner's annual reports, histories and sociological reports of Native American tribes and reservations, and various newspaper clippings.

 iv.
 Material related to industrial counseling, 1911-1926